 With innovation and complexity on the rise, it’s no surprise companies are trying to develop their products faster to meet customer needs.
 Not only is there more innovation, but the competition is more intense.

 One way OEMs and companies are surviving is to introduce agile product develpment into the mix.

 What is agile product development?
 You’re invited to listen to this week’s podcast.
 We cover a lot of ground.

 This is episode #3 in a five-part series.

-You can do that by rethinking your product development approach.
+You can by rethinking your product development approach.

-Today, in our third podcast of the ‘Accelerating Productivity Through Digital Transformation’ series, we’ll be discussing how to accelerate product design by introducing agile product development.
+Today in our third podcast of the “Accelerating Productivity Through Digital Transformation” series we’ll be discussing how to accelerate product design by introducing agile product development.
 What is agile product development?
 Why should you care?
-And how Siemens helps customers in this area?
-These are all questions that Dale, our go-to guy for all things aerospace and defense, will answer.
+And how exactly does Siemens help customers in this area?
+These are questions that Dale, our “go-to guy” for all things aerospace and defense will answer.

 Dale Tutt is the Vice President of Aerospace and Defense at Siemens Digital Industries Software.
-He’s been involved in product development for 30 years now, and prior to joining Siemens, he was the Vice President of Engineering at The Spaceship Company.
-Before that, he spent 18 years at Cessna Aircraft Company and he had roles at General Dynamics Space Systems Division and Bombardier Learjet.
+He’s been involved in product development for 30 years and prior to joining Siemens, he was the Vice President of Engineering at The Spaceship Company.
+Before that he spent 18 years at Cessna Aircraft Company.
+He’s also worked at General Dynamics Space Systems Division and Bombardier Learjet.

 In this episode, you will learn: